 Biology and life cycle All the seed bugs overwinter as adults in gregarious clusters in protected places such as under bark or tucked in firewood, or walls of buildings.
-The adults emerge in spring (April or May) as weather warms, mate and lay eggs.
-Small nymphs look like the adults without wings.
+The adults emerge in spring (April or May) as the weather warms, mate, and lay eggs.
+Small nymphs look like adults without wings.
 Adults and larvae feed together on the same plant or on seeds that have fallen to the ground.

 Management—cultural control